Skip to navigation Skip to content

 • Delete the incorrectly recorded estimates

-• Open a new Estimate Income window to key the missing estimate/s or re-key an estimate that needed correction.
-Make sure the dates, details and amounts of each estimate/amended estimate on the reverse / relevant non-parent carer cases exactly match
+• Open a new Estimate Income window to key the missing estimate(s) or re-key an estimate that needed correction.
+Make sure the dates, details and amounts of each estimate/amended estimate on the reverse / relevant non-parent carer case numbers exactly match:

-• even if a reverse / relevant non-parent carer case starts and/or ends on a different date, the estimate details, including the start date of the estimate, must still exactly match on each case.
+• even if a reverse / relevant non-parent carer case number starts and/or ends on a different date, the estimate details, including the start date of the estimate, must still exactly match on each case number.
 The child support system will only allow this if the CS Periods are aligned before recording the estimates.
 Note: each time an estimate is recorded, the CS Periods must be realigned.
 This is because Cuba automatically saves eligibility and removes the CS Periods added when each estimate is recorded

 • In each estimate notepad, add: